Tight Homes, Trapped Air:

 Central vacuum earns certification credits across the three major standards.
 LEED for Homes awards one point for a system vented to the outdoors.
 NGBS provides up to five Indoor Environmental Quality points.
 The WELL Building Standard's Air concept emphasizes source separation, removing contaminants at the point of generation, and central vacuum with exterior exhaust aligns directly with that principle.

 When writing specifications, define central vacuum as a system with exterior exhaust and true HEPA final filtration: 99.97% particle capture at 0.3 microns.
-Specify the exterior termination away from fresh air intakes.
+Specify the exterior termination cap location away from fresh air intakes.
+Route PVC conduit to minimize pressure loss, and coordinate with MEP during design to integrate vacuum pathways alongside mechanical and electrical runs.

 Timing matters for spring projects.
 Central vacuum installation runs $2 to $5 per square foot during new construction, with rough-in during the open-wall phase at the lower end of that range.
 After drywall, retrofit costs multiply and disrupt finished surfaces.
 With Memorial Day completion deadlines and East Hampton Village's seasonal construction restrictions starting May 15, March is the last practical window for adding central vacuum to spring specifications.

-HausVac has coordinated rough-in with Hamptons builders for over 40 years, integrating with framing and electrical trades rather than slowing them down.
+HausVac has coordinated rough-in with Hamptons builders for over 40 years, coordinating with other trades to keep the project on schedule.

 The building envelope got tighter for good reason.
 Energy performance matters.
 But the same engineering that keeps conditioned air inside traps pollutants inside, and conventional cleaning amplifies the problem with every pass.